 "Hot Standby Cluster", or "HS Cluster" is a cluster where only one of the members is active at any one time.
-This member is also referred to as the the "active", whereas the others are referred to as "stand- bys".
+This member is also referred to as the the "active", whereas the other(s) are referred to as "stand-bys".
 [VRRP] is one method of building such a cluster.

 "Load Sharing Cluster", or "LS Cluster" is a cluster where more than one of the members may be active at the same time.
-The term "load balancing" is also common, but it implies that the load is actually balanced between the members, and we don't want to even imply that this is a requirement.
+The term "load balancing" is also common, but it implies that the load is actually balanced between the members, and this is not a requirement.

 "Failover" is the event where a one member takes over some load from some other member.
 In a hot standby cluster, this hapens when a standby member becomes active due to a failure of the former active member, or because of an administrator command.
-In a load sharing cluster this usually happens because of a failure of one of the members, but certain load-balancing technologies may allow a particular load (such as all the flows associated with a particular child SA) to move from one member to another to even out the load, even without any failures.
+In a load sharing cluster, this usually happens because of a failure of one of the members, but certain load-balancing technologies may allow a particular load (such as all the flows associated with a particular child SA) to move from one member to another to even out the load, even without any failures.